jonasiwnl/jonasiwnl/README.md

 # Hi, I'm Jonas.

-I love building cool stuff and learning about the system design.
+I love building cool stuff and learning about the architecture of systems.
 I'm a computer science major at the University of Michigan.
 Visit my [website](https://jonasiwnl.github.io) for more!

 Want to get in touch?
 Email me at [jonasg@umich.edu](mailto:jonasg@umich.edu).